vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 In this article we authorize the application to send an email on behalf of the user.
 For other scopes it's the same procedure.

 ### Google Cloud Platform (GCP)
-First login you on the [Google Cloud Platform Console] [GCP] with you Google account
+First login you on the [Google Cloud Platform Console][df1] with you Google account

 ### Enable Gmail RESTfull API